 In diving internships, marine conservation work is factored in as part of your training and practice.
 For example, you can feel the ebb and flow of the Indian Ocean while surveying corals, and getting involved in biological surveys on a PADI Divemaster internship.

 Our marine conservation destinations are well-known for their biodiversity and important marine ecology and conservation sites.

 In Costa Rica, Greece and Thailand, you’ll work in some of the world’s largest turtle nesting regions, and add to the conservation of endangered green, hawksbill and leatherback sea turtles.
-In Mexico, you can contribute to preserving the Mesoamerican Barrier Reef, the second largest coral reef in the world, while in Belize you’ll carry our research on the Belize Barrier Reef, a UNESCO World Heritage Site and part of the second-largest reef system in the world.
+In Mexico, you can contribute to preserving the Mesoamerican Barrier Reef, the second largest coral reef in the world.

 You’ll also be diving in areas where coral reefs cascade in all directions across the ocean floor.
 After working on any one of these marine conservation projects abroad, you’ll have experience working with a variety of marine animals and environments.

 GVI offers an exclusive PADI certification that can launch your ocean conservation career into unchartered – but oh so exciting – territories of marine conservation.
 Our PADI Coral Reef Research Diver Distinctive Speciality qualification is offered on every marine conservation program that runs for two weeks or more.

 You’ll have ample opportunity to get out into the ocean and gain valuable skills on a daily basis.
 You’ll also be trained and supervised by experts in the field and collaborate with international and local marine conservation organisations.